Maheshmali1/Mahesh_CSS_CV/README.md

 # Mahesh_CSS_CV

-This repo is the single page CV made with the help of HTML and CSS with various elements.
+- Single page CV made with the help of HTML and CSS only !!

+- Technology used here :
+  - Basic HTML to various profile section using headings, tables, container etc.
+  - Styled those sections using pure CSS rules.